Hawaiian Islands: History

 Hawaii was first discovered and settled by explorers from Tahiti or the Marquesas Islands.
 The date of the first settlements is the subject of continued debate.
 Kirch's textbooks on Hawaiian archeology date the first Polynesian settlements to about 300 C.E., although his more recent estimates are as late as 600.
 More recent surveys of carbon-dating evidence put the arrival of the first settlers at around 940–1130 C.E.

 Ecology

 The islands are home to a multitude of endemic species.
-Since human settlement, first by Polynesians, non native trees, plants, and animals were introduced.
-These included species such as rats and pigs, that have preyed on native birds and invertebrates that initially evolved in the absence of such predators.
-The growing population of humans, especially through European and American colonization and development, has also led to deforestation, forest degradation, treeless grasslands, and environmental degradation.
-As a result, many species which depended on forest habitats and food became extinct—with many current species facing extinction.
-As humans cleared land for farming with the importation of industrialized farming practices through European and American encroachment, monocultural crop production replaced multi-species systems.
+Each group of settlers, beginning with Polynesians, introduced non-native trees, plants, and animals.
+These included species such as rats and pigs that have preyed on native species that evolved in their absence.
+Humans created deforestation, leading to treeless grasslands.
+Terrestrial and marine environmental degradation became widespread.
+As a result, many species that depended on forest habitats and food became extinct—with many species facing extinction.
+Humans cleared land for farming and imported industrialized farming practices.
+Monocultural crop production replaced multi-species systems.